Anti-counterfeiting: Is it time to review your approach?

+EUIPO Observatory also released a 'Qualitative Study on Risks Posed by Counterfeits to Consumers' in 2019, setting out the health and safety issues posed by the trade in fakes.
 Knock-offs used to be immediately recognisable to prospective buyers due to the poor quality of the product – a typo in the brand name here, a design flaw there – its low price or the trading location (eg, a dodgy market stall).
-But counterfeiting has become so much more sophisticated in recent years and, these days, many consumers are being tricked into buying products at close to recommended retail price believing them to be the real deal.
+But, counterfeiting has become so much more sophisticated in recent years and, these days, many consumers are being tricked into buying products at close to recommended retail price believing them to be the real deal.

 If you’ve ever received a complaint from a consumer about a product and then had to break it to them that they’d actually been sold a fake, then you’ll already know the damage that this can cause – particularly if that fake had entered your legitimate supply chain prior to sale.

 STEP 2: Measuring the threat to your business